FIFA scandal no surprise for Australian whistle-blower

 Mersiades left Australia's bid team a year before the controversial 2011 ballot for the 2018 and 2022 finals.

-Eckert's summary criticized Australia's bid and said two of its consultants violated bidding and ethics rules, while raising "indications" of attempts to divert funds to countries with ties to voting FIFA executive members.
+Eckert's summary criticised Australia's bid and said two of its consultants violated bidding and ethics rules, while raising "indications" of attempts to divert funds to countries with ties to voting FIFA executive members.

 Mersiades declined to comment on whether further investigations were needed into Australia's bid but was adamant about Warner's involvement.